HomeBOIRFREE FilingPricingTax ProfessionalsApps

 When is the Form W-2 due date?

 Employers must file Form W-2 with the SSA by January 31st of the following year.
-This means the January 31st, 2024 deadline is for reporting employee income and taxes from 2023.
+For the 2024 tax year, the deadline to report employee income and taxes is January 31st, 2025.

 E-file today and avoid the deadline rush!